Install this application on your home screen for quick and easy access when you’re on the go.

 This Event Fees and Funding Policy aims to provide a clear and transparent framework to event and membership fee and grant/funding setting.

-The ECPR is an institutional membership association which, from 2020, organises five annual events held across Europe for the benefit of both its membership and the wider community, as well as many other events organised by its standing groups and research networks.
+The ECPR is an institutional membership association that organises events across Europe for the benefit of both its membership and the wider community, as well as many other events and activities organised by its Standing Groups and Research Networks.
 A key benefit of membership is a discount on the fee an individual scholar pays to attend an ECPR event.
 Over the years, as the events portfolio has grown and the individual events have developed, each has established its own distinct pricing and member-discount structure.
 As a result, a degree of inconsistency and inequity had developed, which the Executive Committee has sought to address through this policy.

 Financial support is provided by the ECPR to enable a number of graduate students and early-career scholars each year to attend its events.
 As with event fees, the funding pot available for each event had developed to a certain extent in isolation to the others, which has again led to some inconsistencies and opportunities for review and improvement in the provision offered.